Steven Bernstein (filmmaker)

 Since 2016 Bernstein has worked with members of the Greek government to expand the Greek film industry and attract international film and television production to Greece.
 Bernstein spearheaded an initiative to introduce a tax rebate as an incentive to film producers to shoot in Greece.
 The tax incentive bill was passed in August 2017 and became effective in February 2018.
 As part of his initiative, Bernstein is training 400 to 500 Greek film students a year and is building a state of the art film studio in Greece.

 Bernstein has been featured as the subject of articles in many publications including American Cinematographer Magazine, MovieMaker Magazine, People Magazine, Playboy Magazine and Mancode Magazine.

+Bernstein co-hosts the weekly podcast, Film Maker And Fan's Podcast with Vince Grimes, Executive Producer and the former head of creative at Google.

+Bernstein's first novel GRQ (Fly on the Wall Press) was published on 3 June 2025GRQ was awarded The Literary Titan Gold Book Award in August 2025.

 Personal life

-Bernstein was born in Buffalo, NY in 1958 to parents Charles Bernstein, M.D. and Sylvia Bernstein.
+Bernstein was born in Buffalo, New York, in 1958 to parents Charles Bernstein, M.D. and Sylvia Bernstein.
 He has a son Adam from his first marriage to Elizabeth Bernstein and currently resides with his partner the designer and film producer Carolyn Rodney.